Fenex/eracer-config/README.md

 If your `eracer.exe` is not running at all, try to set execution compatibility with `Windows XP SP3`.

+e-Racer is not good at handling non-native full-screen resolutions.
+If e-Racer crashes at startup, setting the same resolution to the display and your `eracer.exe` may help.

+Even higher resolution than 1920x1200 (for example, 2560x1440) can be configured with this tool, but it is likely to fail to initialize DirectX.

 ## Change resolution of e-Racer via [`eracer-config`](https://github.com/Fenex/eracer-config/releases):

 Run `eracer-config` without any arguments to see current settings of the game.